aspose-tex/Aspose.TeX-Documentation/net/developer-guide/advanced-features/latex-math-rendering/_index.md

 This is the most general use case for LaTeX math formula rendering.

+**You may also check out the free [web app](https://products.aspose.app/tex/equation-editor/png) built based on the feature implemented within [Aspose.TeX for .NET API](https://products.aspose.com/tex/net/).**

+## **How to render a LaTeX math formula to SVG**

+In much the same way, we can render a LaTeX math formula to SVG format.

+{{< gist "aspose-com-gists" "76c7e5770ac8b3f6d409f6ec60f02030" "Aspose.TeX.Examples-Features-SvgLaTeXMathRendering.cs" >}}

+The differences are:
+ * We use [SvgMathRendererOptions](https://reference.aspose.com/tex/net/aspose.tex.features/svgmathrendereroptions/) instead of [PngMathRendererOptions](https://reference.aspose.com/tex/net/aspose.tex.features/pngmathrendereroptions/).
+ * We don't specify resolution.
+ * We use [SvgMathRenderer](https://reference.aspose.com/tex/net/aspose.tex.features/svgmathrenderer/) instead of [PngMathRenderer](https://reference.aspose.com/tex/net/aspose.tex.features/pngmathrenderer/).

-**You may also check out the free [web app](https://products.aspose.app/tex/mathrenderer) built based on the feature implemented within [Aspose.TeX for .NET API](https://products.aspose.com/tex/net/).**
+**You may also check out the free [web app](https://products.aspose.app/tex/equation-editor/svg) built based on the feature implemented within [Aspose.TeX for .NET API](https://products.aspose.com/tex/net/).**